Postponements/Cancellations

-Paris Community Theatre: Has postponed Children’s Theatre classes and rehearsals for “Cabaret,” until March 23.
+Paris Community Theatre: Children’s Theatre classes and rehearsals for “Cabaret,” postponed until March 23.
 No cancellations are planned at this time.

 Paris Junior College Drama Department: Pyro PlayFest auditions and performances have been postponed indefinitely.